haveachin/media-bot/README.md

 ## Goals

+* Make media accessable without the user needing to navigate to a different platform aka make consumable via Discord

+Neet side effects
 * Perserve privacy of users
-* Make media accessable without the user needing to navigate to a different platform

 ## Tools used